COVELYA GROUP LIMITED – MODERN SLAVERY STATEMENT

 - Identifying and mitigating potential risk areas in supply chains and third parties through risk assessment and due diligence.

 - Reviewing suppliers’ compliance with the Modern Slavery Policy, Supplier Code of Conduct, supplier pre-qualification procedures, Standard Terms and Conditions of Purchase, and other contractual terms.
 A copy of the Supplier Code of Conduct, which includes Modern Slavery obligations, is provided to suppliers in order that they can confirm their compliance.
-This year due diligence was made more robust and now includes reviews of suppliers’ programme policy statements.

 - Reporting systems to encourage the reporting of concerns and the protection of whistle blowers.